De Giorgi-Nash-Moser theory for kinetic equations with nonlocal diffusions: Introduction

 $\bullet$ Most of the forthcoming estimates in the present paper would be still valid by weakening the pointwise control in~\eqref{def_kkk} from below, and by assuming appropriate coercivity, local integral boundedness and cancelation properties.
 On the contrary, the pointwise control from above by a Gagliardo-type kernel, is strongly employed throughout this work, and therefore not easily disposable.
 One can be interested in working with more general kernel as the ones employed in~\cite{KW24} for nonlocal parabolic equations.

-$\bullet$ Our estimates could be the basis in order to prove a Gehring-type lemma for kinetic integral equations, which, as well as their counterpart in the nonlocal elliptic framework (\!\!\!\cite{DKP14,DKP16}) constitutes a fundamental tool in order to detect such self-improving property (\!\!\!\cite{KMS15}); see also the different approach in the very relevant paper~\cite{Sch16} via a robust nonlocal nonlinear commutator estimate concerning the transfer of derivatives onto test functions.
+$\bullet$ Our estimates could be the basis in order to prove a Gehring-type lemma for kinetic integral equations, which, as well as their counterpart in the nonlocal elliptic framework (\!\!\cite{DKP14,DKP16}) constitutes a fundamental tool in order to detect such self-improving property~(\!\!\cite{KMS15}); see also the different approach in the very relevant paper~\cite{Sch16} via a robust nonlocal nonlinear commutator estimate concerning the transfer of derivatives onto test functions.
 Such a result will be thus the natural nonlocal version of the very recent result for classical kinetic Fokker-Planck equations presented in~\cite{GIM24}.
+We refer the reader to our forthcoming paper~\cite{AGPP26}.

 $\bullet$ Our result in Theorem~\ref{thm_strong} could be of some feasibility even to apparently unrelated problems, as, a concrete example, in the mean fields game theory.
 It is known that under specific assumptions, mean field games can be seen as a coupled system of two equations, a Fokker-Planck-type equation evolving forward in time (governing the evolution of the density function of the agents), and a Hamilton-Jacobi-type equation evolving backward in time (governing the computation of the optimal path for the agents).
-Such a forward vs.~\!backward propagation in time should lead to interesting phenomena in time which are present in nature, but they have not been investigated in the nonlocal {context} yet.
+Such a forward vs.~\!backward propagation in time should lead to interesting phenomena which are present in nature, but they have not been investigated in the nonlocal {context} yet.
 Our contribution in the present manuscript together with other recent results and new techniques as the ones developed in~\cite{DQT19,Gof21,Dav22} could be unexpectedly helpful for such an intricate investigation.

 $\bullet$ Finally, it is well known about the many direct consequences and applications of a strong Harnack inequality, as for instance, maximum principles, eigenvalues estimates, Liouville-type theorems, comparison principles, global integrability, and so on.
 For a discussion of certain of the aforementioned PDE aspects in the local {counterpart} we refer to~\cite{KPP16}.